huggingface/datasets/datasets/sbu_captions/README.md

 ### Dataset Summary

+SBU Captioned Photo Dataset is a collection of associated captions and images.
+From the paper:
+> performing a huge number of Flickr queries and then filtering the noisy results down to 1 million images with associated visually relevant captions

 ### Dataset Preprocessing

 This dataset doesn't download the images locally by default.
 Instead, it exposes URLs to the images.
 To fetch the images, use the following code: